jamesgeddes/itsbeginningtolookalotlikechristmas/README.md

 <!--- OPTIONAL -->
 <!--- Must not have its own title -->
 <!--- A detailed description of the repo -->
-IBTLALLC graphs the onset of Christmas through the popularity of the Perry Como classic, "[It's Beginning to Look a Lot Like Christmas](https://youtu.be/KmddeUJJEuU)" over time.
+itsbeginningtolookalotlikechristmas graphs the onset of Christmas through the popularity of the Perry Como classic, "[It's Beginning to Look a Lot Like Christmas](https://youtu.be/KmddeUJJEuU)" over time.
 Where [IsItChristmas.com](https://isitchristmas.com) gives you a simple yes or no, each year at [ItsBeginningToLookALotLike.Christmas](http://ItsBeginningToLookALotLike.Christmas), tells you when